Cellulitis

 Cellulitis is a potentially serious bacterial skin infection that occurs when bacteria, usually Streptococcus or Staphylococcus, enter the skin through a cut, scrape, or other break in the skin.
 This infection can lead to swelling, redness, and pain in the affected area, and if left untreated, it can spread rapidly and cause severe complications.

-If you have any symptoms of cellulitis, it is imperative to get treatment right away!
+If you have any symptoms of cellulitis, it’s essential to seek treatment as quickly as possible.

 What is Cellulitis?